omgwtfgames/unity-cardboard-photosphere/README.md

 # Unity Cardboard photosphere example
-A simple Unity project template for viewing photospheres / 360-degree photos using Google Cardboard
+A simple Unity project template for viewing photospheres / 360-degree photos using Google Cardboard.

 There are two methods demonstrated here: